sureshbabudj/car-attack-game/README.md

 The game graphics are made in Vanila JS using Canvas

 ### Architecture
-The game mimics Classic Bubble Burst Game :)
+The game mimics Classic Raod Rash Game :)

 ### Publish
 Published with VITE